MP Estate Planning UK

 Grant of Probate vs. Letters of Administration

-There are two primary types of probate in the UK: Grant of Probate and Letters of Administration.
-The key difference between them lies in the presence or absence of a valid Will.
+There are two primary types of probate in England and Wales: Grant of Probate and Letters of Administration.
+The key difference between them lies in the presence or absence of a valid will.

-• Grant of Probate is issued when the deceased left a valid Will, and it confirms the authority of the Executors named in the Will to manage the estate.
+• Grant of Probate is issued when the deceased left a valid will.
+It formally confirms the authority of the executors named in the will to manage and distribute the estate.
+The executors apply for this themselves (or through a solicitor).

 types of probate